Taiwan’s former leader Ma begins China visit

 Ma, a member of the opposition Nationalist Party (Kuomingtang), will land in Shanghai before starting his visit in nearby Nanjing.
 He is expected to tour the mainland from March 27 to April 7, stopping in Wuhan and Changsha, as well as other cities.
 He is bringing college students from Taiwan to meet with fellow students from Shanghai’s Fudan University and Changsha’s Hunan University.

 Ma has framed the visit as a bid to lower the tensions in cross-strait relations through people to people exchange.
 “I hope through the enthusiasm of the youth and their interactions to improve the cross-strait mood, so bring peace faster, and earlier,” he said to reporters ahead of his departure on Monday afternoon.
-He also said it would be his first time visiting China.
+He said it would be his first time to visit China.

 His trip has not drawn much controversy in Taiwan, where the public is used to seeing Kuomingtang politicians visit China.
 However, it has been criticized by some political opponents and activists.